-Paula Orton’s limited edition chutney and piccalilli for the Mill are now ready to purchase.
+Paula Orton’s limited edition chutney and piccalilli for the Mill have so far raised £132 for The Mill!

 Pear and walnut – local pears with star anise and the crunch of walnuts – £4 a jar

 Spicy tomato – with a bite of chilli – £4 a jar

 Tomato – tomatoes donated from around the villages and juicy raisins – Med £4, Large £5

 Mill Winter spices – warming flavours of cinnamon, nutmeg and ginger – Med £4, Large £5